 Flor y Machete was created by Myrna as a way to honor her ancestral legacy of healing and her people's fight to be free in Borikén.

 Flor (flower), represents the powers of growth, beauty, sweetness, and fruition we all have within.
 A moriviví flower in the logo also symbolizes Myrna's special connection with this plant since her childhood in Borikén (Puerto Rico).

 Machete, represents resistance and revolutionary strength.
 It honors the way many of Myrna's ancestors and people from Borikén cultivated the earth and fought to live beyond resilience.
 The machete also symbolizes the power within to cut down obstacles and forge our own destiny.

-Myrna is a queer, Boricua herbalist, educator and cultural organizer.
-She grew up eating mangos and being doused in Agua Florida and seeing her mother grow plants in the smallest of urban spaces.
+Myrna grew up eating mangos, listening to records, being doused in Agua Florida and seeing her mother grow plants in the smallest of urban spaces.
 She was born in Mayagüez, Puerto Rico, grew up in central Florida, and lived for 10 years in Flatbush, Brooklyn.
-Her abuelxs inspired her to connect to Spirit and healing by growing gandules, raising chickens, making dream-based predictions, and singing spontaneous songs.
-Her parents and ancestors on both sides of her family, for at least 5 generations, are from (Borikén) Puerto Rico: Arecibo, Manati, Morovis, Camuy, Lares, Mayagüez, and Ponce.
+Her abuelxs inspired her to connect to Spirit and healing by growing gandules (pigeon peas), raising chickens, making dream-based predictions, and singing spontaneous songs.
+She loves to sing, dance and remember her DJ days!
+Her family and ancestors, for at least 5 generations, have been born and raised Borikén (Puerto Rico): : Arecibo, Manati, Morovis, Camuy, Lares, Mayagüez, and Ponce.
 They were espiritistas/plant-led spiritual mediums, Santería/Ifá practitioners and community nurses.
 Myrna is currently on ancestral healing journey to dig deeper into her mixed race heritage.
 As a light-skinned person she is committed to undoing white supremacy within her and in all she is a part of.
 Since 2012, Myrna has been returning to Borikén to heal, learn from the land, connect with her people and provide medicine.
-Myrna honors her ancestors' practices in all of her medicine.
-She is currently on a quest to go deeper into her ancestral past (before 5 generations on the island).